mirror/chromium/chrome/android/java/src/org/chromium/chrome/browser/notifications/channels/README.md

 - Increment `CHANNELS_VERSION` in `ChannelDefinitions.java`
 - Update startup channel tests in `ChannelsInitializerTest.java` and `ChannelsUpdaterTest.java`.

+Starting with Android O, a 'description' field has been added for notification channels.
+While we don't currently have any descriptions for the existing ones, it's encouraged to add them for all newly created channels.
+For details, see sample code [here](https://developer.android.com/guide/topics/ui/notifiers/notifications.html#CreateChannel).

 ## Testing

 > **Important**: As of October 2017, instrumented channel tests are not run on trybots because